How Many Products Can a Shrink Tunnel Package?

 |100 Gauge Polyolefin||300º||18 FPM|

 PVC shrink film has a lower required shrink temperature than Polyolefin shrink film.
 That is why the PVC shrink film testing begins at a lower shrink tunnel temp. than the Polyolefin film.
-The tunnel conveyor speed is directly related to the amount of products that can be packaged per minute.
+The tunnel conveyor speed is directly related to the number of products that can be packaged per minute.
 Our package in testing was 10 inches in length.
-With product spacing that would mean the amount of products per minute would be approximately the amount of feet per minute the tunnel can run with the type of film being used.
+With product spacing that would mean the number of products per minute would be approximately the amount of feet per minute, the tunnel can run with the type of film being used.